-In terms of the energy declaration, FSANZ proposes that VLED should be labelled with the average energy content per serving rather than the minimum content (as permitted for FSMP currently).
+In terms of the energy declaration, VLED must be labelled with the average energy content per serving rather than the minimum content (as permitted for FSMP currently).
 This information, in combination with information about the daily quantity of VLED to be consumed (refer to Section 4.4 above) will aid enforcement of the requirements for the average energy content of VLED.
 Declaration of the minimum energy content could also result in consumers or health professionals underestimating the energy content which would be problematic for their use in weight loss.